 For individual CFP requirements and guest editor contact information,

 please check our "Upcoming Issues" page at

-Reconstruction is also accepting submissions for its next Open Issue
+Reconstruction is also accepting submissions for upcoming Open Issues.

 Reconstruction: Studies in Contemporary Culture (ISSN: 1547-4348) is

 an innovative cultural studies journal dedicated to fostering an

 intellectual community composed of scholars and their audience,

 granting them all the ability to share thoughts and opinions on the